 Taking Low-Quality Setups

 Use trade labeling to tag setup quality and review which conditions actually produce edge.
-Labeling makes subjective decisions measurable.

 Not Reviewing Trades Properly

 Most traders skip post-trade review entirely.
 They record P&L, move on, and repeat the same mistakes next week.
+Without review, mistakes repeat indefinitely.

-How to Find Your Personal Mistake Patterns
+How to Find Your Mistake Patterns

 Every trader has recurring leaks.
 Your mistake patterns might cluster around specific times of day, emotional states, or setup types.